 The PMU does not charge tuition and laboratory fees for students from partner universities.
 Freemover students should inquire directly at the International Office regarding fees.
-All students enrolled in Austrian universities are required to pay the student union contribution of Eur 20.20 per semester.
+All students enrolled in Austrian universities are required to pay the student union contribution per semester.
+For academic year 2021/2022, the student union fee is Eur 20.20.

 Incoming students interested in research internships should check the PMU’s research profile.